texfaq/texfaq.github.io/FAQ-includeother.md

 ---
+title:  LaTeX won't include from other directories
 section: The joy of TeX errors
 date: 2014-06-10
 ---

-# LaTeX won't include from other directories

 You wanted to `\include{../bar/xyz.tex}`, but LaTeX says:
 ```latex